ARahmansetayesh/experiment-manager/README.md

 # experiment-manager
-This repository provides an abstract class for managing, saving, and logging research-oriented experiments.
+This repository provides an abstract base class for managing, saving, and logging research-oriented experiments.

-This abstract class acts as a lightweight experiment manager that automatically tracks, logs, and saves each experiment according to its title and hyperparameter specification.
-By checking whether logs and results already exist, it helps researchers skip re-running completed experiments, saving both time and computational resources while maintaining reproducibility.
+It serves as a lightweight experiment manager that automatically tracks, logs, and saves each experiment based on its title, id, and hyperparameter configuration.
+By checking whether logs and results already exist, it helps researchers avoid re-running completed experiments, saving both time and computational resources while maintaining full reproducibility.

+This framework is intended as a minimal and easy-to-use alternative to libraries like Sherpa, Optuna, or Ray Tune.
+While it offers fewer advanced features, it provides the essential functionality needed for simple and reproducible grid-search–style experimentation.

 # 🧪 experiment-manager